kserve/community/KSERVE-TECHNICAL-CHARTER.md

 # KServe Technical Charter

 This Charter sets forth the responsibilities and procedures for technical contribution to, and oversight of, the KServe open source project, which has been established as KServe Project a Series of LF Projects, LLC (the “Project”).
 LF Projects, LLC (“LF Projects”) is a Delaware series limited liability company.
-All contributors (including committers, maintainers, and other technical positions) and other participants in the Project (collectively, “Collaborators”) must comply with the terms of this Charter.
+All members documented in the [membership.md](membership.md) file and other participants in the Project (collectively, “Collaborators”) must comply with the terms of this Charter.

 ## 1. Mission and Scope of the Project